HIV in New Zealand

 While gay and bisexual men account for only approximately 2.5% of New Zealand's population, they are consistently over-represented in HIV diagnoses.
 There are three clear reasons for this.

-Of the gay and bisexual men diagnosed and infected in New Zealand in 2014 and 2015, the average annual number with a high initial CD4 count (an indication of a recently acquired infection) was 39, higher than the annual average of 24 for the period 2010-2013.
-This indicates an increase in the number of men with a recently acquired infection being diagnosed.
-This could be a reflection of more new infections occurring, or more testing of those at highest risk.
+Of the gay and bisexual men diagnosed and infected in New Zealand in 2014-2016, the average annual number with a high initial CD4 count (an indication of a recently acquired infection) was 41, higher than the annual average of 25 for the period 2011-2013.
+This persistent increase in diagnosis of recent infections, along with the increase in total diagnoses suggests a true rise in incidence in recent years.
+This is a reflection of more new infections occurring among this group.

 Heterosexual Men & Women